ga4gh/ga4gh-schemas/doc/source/schemas/readmethods.rst

   :field name:
     Only return read group sets with this name (case-sensitive, exact match).
   :type name: null|string
+  :field bioSampleId:
+    Specifying the id of a BioSample record will return only readgroups with the given bioSampleId.
+  :type bioSampleId: null|string
   :field pageSize:
     Specifies the maximum number of results to return in a single page.
       If unspecified, a system default will be used.